Hector-Taylor/TimeWellSpent/walkthrough.md

 # App Launch Debugging Walkthrough

-The application was failing to launch due to a combination of configuration issues, missing environment variables, and native module incompatibilities.
+The application was failing to launch due to a combination of configuration issues, missing environment variables, native module incompatibilities, and a runtime crash in the renderer.

 ## Issues Identified and Fixed